Krikcet/private-events/README.md

 This project will require you to model many-to-many relationships and also to be very conscious about your foreign keys and class names (hint: you won’t be able to just rely on Rails’ defaults like you have before).

 # To Do
+- prevent users from attending the same event twice
+- create past and future events
+- find a way around autofill